madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 In `ghci` we can inspect the kind of the type constructor `Z` by issuing `:kind Z`.
 The result returned is `Z :: Nat`.

-The next thing we do is to implement addition.
+Next I implemented addition.
 In Haskell we use the language extension _TypeFamilies_ to have a mechanism for implementing type level functions.